molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_minor_release_update.md

 Go to your armadillo website.
 Is the version in the left top corner updated?
 This means the update was successful.

-### 6. Start profiles
+### 6. Start containers

-Login into the website and go to the profiles tab.
-Now you can start all the profiles again.
+Login into the website and go to the containers tab.
+Now you can start all the containers again.

 Everything should now be working correctly.
 You can try and login to your server via the central analysis server, using the `DSMolgenisArmadillo` (2.0.5 or up) package to test.